ChethanKodase/robustness_of_subgroups/README.md

 # Robustness of subgroups
-Evaluating Adversarial Robustness of Variational Autoencoders across intersectional subgroups
+This code is part of the paper Evaluating Adversarial Robustness of Variational Autoencoders across intersectional subgroups

-This repository contains code and material for the article "Evaluating Adversarial Robustness of Variational Autoencoders across intersectional subgroups"
+This repository contains code and material for the article [Evaluating Adversarial Robustness of Variational Autoencoders across intersectional subgroups](https://arxiv.org/abs/2407.03864v1)

 ## Datasets
 * CelebA : [CelebFaces Attributes (CelebA) Dataset](https://www.kaggle.com/datasets/jessicali9530/celeba-dataset)